johnedstone/django-ex/README.md

 # Openshift V3.1 quickstart: Django - based on Origin's VM 1.1.4

-This is the branch v6-django-psql-redis-celery-rabbitmq-rest Work in progress
+This is the branch v6-django-psql-redis-celery-rabbitmq-rest.

+Work in progress.

 #### Branches